diantyapitaloka/Variable-PHP/README.md

 The definition:
 - PHP is a programming language that has many variables.
 - Variadic Variables and Splat Unpacking: A mechanism that allows a function parameter to capture a variable number of incoming arguments into a single unified array, or conversely, expand an array variable into individual arguments when calling a function.
+- Global Keyword Context Injection: Standard functions operate in an isolated scope that cannot see script-level variables.
+Explicitly calling a global import statement inside a function manually bridges that gap, pulling external script variables directly into the function’s local environment.
 - Dynamic Property Creation Warnings: Historically, PHP allowed developers to attach arbitrary properties to object instances on the fly.
 Modern versions flag these dynamic, undeclared assignments to enforce defined schema structures and catch typos early.
 - Implicit Variable Pass-by-Copy: By default, standard scalar variables (like integers, floats, and strings) and arrays are passed to functions as distinct copies rather than live references.
 Modifications made inside the function body do not affect the original caller's variable unless explicit memory reference syntax is applied.
 - Readonly Object Properties: Class fields can be locked down after initialization.
 Once a value is assigned to a designated readonly property during instantiation or setup, any subsequent attempt to mutate or overwrite that property throws a runtime fault.